engagepy/stickersmash-first-reactnative/Readme.md

-# A React Native Project
+# A React Native - Expo Project

 ### Perfect for beginners to learn the basics of React Native [Expo Official Tutorial](https://docs.expo.dev/tutorial/create-your-first-app/)